hth313/OS4/doc/semimerged.rst

    Technically, the whole function actually re-executes in run-mode and the state is set up so that the second time it picks up the entered argument.
-In a running program it picks the argument from the following text literal in program memory (advancing the program pointer to skip the text literal instruction).
+In a running program it picks the argument from the following text literal in program memory and advances the program pointer to skip the text literal.

 The second half of the semi-merged feature is not seen at all in the function prelude.
 It consists of a hook that is called in program mode